prochigor/Analisys_job_technologies/README.md

 5. Open file `main.py` in folder `app` and run the project
 6. Wait for program is working
 7. You are welcome, in folder `data` file `vacancies.csv` with data and folder `plots` with all graphics
+8. To display the graphs, open the file main.ipynb file and click Run All